LordofBone/Artificial_Life/README.md

                         Enables Minecraft mode
   -tr, --trails         Stops the HAT from being cleared, resulting in trails
                         of entities
-  -g, --gravity         Gravity enabled, still entities will fall to the floor -rt, --retry          Whether the loop will automatically restart upon the
+  -dcd, --disable_collision_detection
-                        expiry of all entities
+                        Whether entities can spawn over each other or not -g, --gravity         Gravity enabled, still entities will fall to the floor -rt, --retry          Whether the loop will automatically restart upon the expiry of all entities